PedroMiguelTorresCarneiro/IC/project1/partIII/README.md

 In order to be more easy to collaborating with others, as CMake will handle the build configuration across differents enviroments

 - 2.1 : **Create a *CMakeLists.txt***
+    ```md
         - find the OpenCv library installed on system;
         - pointing automatically to the correct include;
         - include all the OpenCv libraries

-    ```txt
     cmake_minimum_required(VERSION 3.10)
     project(ImageDecoderProject)